Hi, I’m Kate !

 I post weekly on my blog, The Tending Year, which aims to make self development and productivity accessible and applicable.

 My publications include a book of poetry (Ghosty Boo, A-Minor Press, 2015), a peer reviewed academic article (Journal of Lesbian Studies, 2017), a magazine article on Abundance (The Homeworker Magazine) and many poems in print and online.

-I am currently writing both my PhD dissertation and a biography on the writer and musician Lisa Ben.
-Using queer and feminist methods, I analyze the ways that Ben rhetorically reeducated her readers and audiences about lesbianism via science fiction, Vice Versa (the first lesbian magazine in the U.S.), and song parodies during the mid-20th Century.
-I was recently one of nine applicants awarded a 2018 LGBTQ Research Fellowship, courtesy of the ONE Archives Foundation, Inc.
+I am currently writing both my dissertation and a biography on the writer and musician Lisa Ben.
+Using queer and feminist methods, I analyze the ways that Ben rhetorically reeducated her readers and audiences about lesbianism during the mid-20th Century.
+I am the recipient of a Dissertation Fellowship from UMass Amherst and a 2018 LGBTQ Research Fellowship, courtesy of the ONE Archives Foundation, Inc.